Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-vUW3pockA5Y,209.88,280.289085.md

 ### Transcript

 > The design tasks to do change in scope basically, cause when you start out in the beginning of a project you do very very broad strokes.
 As for Game Director versus Game Designer it's a lot of, i guess, administrative work.
-Now we gotta also review people's work,
+Now we gotta also review people's work
 >
 > i'm basically a gate keeper: is this done or not?
 >